opennms-forge/kafka-consumer-py/README.md

 # onms_kafka_events

-This example shows one way to generate protobuf payloads with Python, and send them to a Kafka topic for OpenNMS Horizon/Meridian to consume.
+This library will allow you to generate event objects in Python to send to a Kafka topic for OpenNMS Horizon/Meridian to process.

 Documentation for this project is available at https://opennms-forge.github.io/kafka-consumer-py/